|

 What are the top risks for ASCs?

 Risk management in surgery centers typically lies in day-to-day operations.
 The biggest upside to utilizing an ASC is a shortened hospital stay.
-This helps cut down on costs for the actual surgery center, allowing for more space to be used for caseload as opposed to recovery.
+Outpatient procedures helps cut costs and allows for more resources allocated to surgeries.
 However, this means that surgery centers run a higher risk for patient readmission which is a costly snafu.

 Data management and setting up processes and procedures seems to be another challenge that many surgery centers face.
 Without oversight from a massive organization, staff can be spread thin and implementing new can be extremely overwhelming.